Page last modified Jan 30, 2016|

-Surface image taken by Venera 9 lander
+Above, surface image of Venus taken by Venera 9 lander on Oct 22, 1975

 Venera 14: March 5, 1982

 Venera 14 landed 13 degrees south of the Venusian equator, near the eastern flank of Phoebe Regio.
-Its electronics survived for about an hour before being 'cooked' by the high surface temperature, during which time the lander transmitted the images below, and performed an analysis of a sample of the surface rocks.
-(As with all Venera images, these are 'fish-eye' views, in which the horizon is shown as circular, instead of horizontal.)
-Flat, basaltic rocks, formed by presumably ancient lava flows, dominate the landscape.
+Its electronics survived for about an hour before being 'cooked' by the high surface temperature, during which time the lander transmitted the images below and performed an analysis of a sample of the surface rocks.
+(As with all Venera images these are 'fish-eye' views in which the horizon is shown as circular, instead of horizontal.)
+Flat basaltic rocks presumably formed by ancient lava flows dominate the landscape.
 Unlike the images from other Venera landing sites, no significant degradation into soil-like material is visible, so perhaps the flows which produced these basalts were more recent than those at the other sites.

-X-ray fluorescence analysis of the surface sample indicates that, as at the other Venera landing sites, the basalts shown here have very low amounts of sodium and potassium compared to basalts formed at the surface of the Earth; such alkaline-deficient (tholeiitic) basalts are, however, commonly found at mid-ocean ridges, such as the mid-Atlantic ridge.
+X-ray fluorescence analysis of the surface sample indicates that as at the other Venera landing sites, the basalts shown here have very low amounts of sodium and potassium compared to basalts formed at the surface of the Earth; such alkaline-deficient (tholeiitic) basalts are, however, commonly found at mid-ocean ridges such as the mid-Atlantic ridge.

 Surface images (above and below) taken by Venera 14 lander in opposite directions